koyeb/control-panel/docs/sso.md

 When users click the "Log in" button on the third party website, they are redirected to the control panel on the `/auth/sso/...` page, with some query parameters.

-If they are not authenticated, the control panel redirects to `/auth/signin` with a `next` query parameter, containing the current URL.
+If they are not authenticated, the control panel redirects to the authentication page with a `next` query parameter, containing the current URL.
 After they authenticate, the control panel redirects back to the SSO page and the flow resumes.